Close Icon

 Who Has to Pay the Higher Rates of Stamp Duty (Land Transaction Tax)?

-- You’re married or in a civil partnership; both parties’ holdings are considered.
+• you are married or in a civil partnership (both parties’ property interests are considered)

 Are There Any Exemptions to Paying the Higher Rates?

-If the additional property costs less than £40,000, LTT does not apply.
+If the additional property costs less than £40,000, LTT generally does not apply.

-Caravans, houseboats, and mobile homes are generally exempt.
+Caravans, mobile homes and houseboats are generally outside the scope of LTT.

 👉 For more information head to: Welsh Government – Higher rates for additional dwellings.